List of Cheers characters: Sumner Sloan

 Sumner Sloan (Michael McGuire) is a college English literature professor for whom Diane Chambers (Shelley Long) worked as a teaching assistant.
 Divorced, Sumner became engaged to Diane, whom he left to return to his ex-wife, Barbara, flying to Barbados on the flight Diane had booked for them both.
-Sumner tried secretly to win Diane back while she was seriously dating Sam Malone (Ted Danson), an attempt which ultimately failed.
-Diane ultimately states that it wasn't because Sam read War and Peace, but that he read it for her.
+Sumner secretly tries to win Diane back while she is seriously dating Sam Malone (Ted Danson), an attempt that ultimately fails.
+Diane ultimately states that it wasn't because Sam read War and Peace, but because he read it for her.

-In "I Do, Adieu" (1987), where he last appears, Sumner returns after he heard the news about Sam and Diane's engagement.
+In "I Do, Adieu" (1987), where he last appears, Sumner returns after he hears the news about Sam and Diane's engagement.
 Sumner tells Diane that he sent one of her unfinished manuscripts to one of his colleagues, who had praised it.
 He warns her that writing both a novel and being a housewife to Sam simultaneously is impossible.
 Moreover, he warns her that choosing one would put an end to the other, either her marriage or her writing talents.
-Diane orders Sumner to leave the bar right away, but after talking with Sam, she decides to invest six months of her time into the endeavour of finishing the book, and they ultimately do not marry.
+Diane orders Sumner to leave the bar right away, but after talking with Sam, she decides to invest six months of her time into the endeavor of finishing the book, and they ultimately do not marry.

 Harry the Hat

-Harry "the Hat" Gittes (Harry Anderson) is a con artist who first appeared in "Sam at Eleven" (1982).
+Harry "the Hat" Gittes (Harry Anderson) is a con artist who first appears in "Sam at Eleven" (1982).
 More often, Harry has been kicked out by Sam for his confidence tricks, while Harry tricks bar customers into giving him money.
-Sam has standing orders to have Harry thrown out of the bar on sight, but Harry will help out the gang at Cheers upon occasion—partly out of sentiment, and partly to protect the Cheers gang from operators even more unscrupulous than himself.
+Sam has standing orders to have Harry thrown out of the bar on sight, but Harry will help out the gang at Cheers upon occasion—partly out of sentiment and partly to protect the Cheers gang from operators even more unscrupulous than himself.
 As Harry notes, "I don't like the idea of someone else plucking my pigeons."
 In "Pick a Con...
 Any Con" (1983), Sam Malone (Ted Danson) bails Harry out of jail because Sam and Coach (Nicholas Colasanto) want him to spite a hustler, George Wheeler (Reid Shelton), who has been taking away $8,000 worth of bar assets from Coach at card games of gin rummy.
 Then Harry suggests poker, which he assumes that George may not be good at conning, and prices Sam's requests for $5,000.
 Later, Harry ends up "losing" to George at poker games.